 A Matchless Literature

-Sanskrit has one of the richest and most extensive literatures of all languages.
+Sanskrit has one of the richest and most extensive literature of all languages.
 It introduces students to vast epics, profound scripture, subtle philosophy, voluminous mythology, exquisite poetry and much else.
-Sanskrit holds the key to a treasure trove of seminal scriptures, such as the Bhagavad-Gita, the depth and quality of which are increasingly being acknowledged around the world.
+Sanskrit holds the key to a treasure trove of seminal scriptures, such as the Bhagavad-Gita, the depth, and quality of which are increasingly being acknowledged around the world.